study on communication between veterinarians and animal owners

 “Fokus Tiergesundheit” investigates whether and to what extent the idea of shared decision-making applies in veterinary practice and how the communication during a visit is perceived by both parties the clients and the veterinarians.
-A survey of German veterinarians will be conducted from 16 November 2016 to 28 February 2017 to clarify i.a. the following issues:
+A survey of German veterinarians was be conducted fat the beginning of 2017 to clarify i.a. the following issues:

 In a previous survey of German pet owners the project investigates whether there are discrepancies between the clients´ and the veterinarians´ perception of their communication.